Taking money out of a limited company

 Salary, expenses and benefits

-If you want the company to pay you a salary, expenses or benefits, you must register the company as an employer with HM Revenue & Customs (HMRC).
+If you want the company to pay you a salary, expenses or benefits, you must register the company as an employer with HM Revenue and Customs (HMRC).

 The company must take Income Tax and National Insurance contributions from your salary payments and pay these to HM Revenue and Customs (HMRC), along with employers’ National Insurance contributions.

 A dividend is a payment a company can make to shareholders if it has made enough profit.

 You can’t count dividends as business costs when you work out your Corporation Tax.

 Your company must not pay out more in dividends than its available profits from current and previous financial years.

 You must usually pay dividends to all shareholders.